anbclausen/2d-typescript-game-engine/README.md

 # Special edition without resources
-This specificbranch is an alternative of my TypeScript engine, but without a server or resources.
+This specific branch is an alternative of my TypeScript engine, but without a server or resources.
+Developed speicifcally for the HCI course, Aarhus University, 2020.
 Ignore anything about the server in the readme.

 # 2D TypeScript Game Engine